MSt in Applied Criminology, Penology and Management

 We provide approximately 40 hours of seminars per residential teaching block in Year One, including a small number of discussion sessions based on pre-recorded lectures.

 We provide an average of approximately 25 hours per residential teaching block in Year Two.
-There are three residential teaching blocks per year.
+There are three residential teaching blocks per year and one mini-block of online learning (starting 2026).

 Lectures